matsengrp/dpvt-experiments-1/larch/README.md

 python extract_data_from_hdag.py /path/to/protobuf /path/to/dpvt/training/data
 ```

-This script will read the hDAG in the protobuf in `/path/to/protobuf` and pickles trees and edge labels as training/testing/validation data as required by `dpvt` in `/path/to/dpvt/training/data`.
+This script will read the hDAG in the protobuf in `/path/to/protobuf` that was output by larch-usher and pickles trees and edge labels as training/testing/validation data as required by `dpvt` in `/path/to/dpvt/training/data`.
 The following steps are executed by this script:
 - read the (compact genome) hDAG
 - trim the hDAG to only contain MP trees